akcshing/alex_shing_pda/Static_and_Dynamic_Task_A/testing_task_1.md

     end
   end

-  dif highest_card(card1 card2)
+  dif highest_card(card1 card2)   # def spelled wrong (dif), also needs comma between card1 and card2
   if card1.value > card2.value
-    return card.name
+    return card.name   # card should be card1, card1 does not have a name attribute
   else
-    card2
+    card2    # missing return
   end
 end
-end
+end    # extra end

 def self.cards_total(cards)
-  total
+  total   # total = 0
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total  # space after of end end